First Deaf-Blind Student At Harvard Law Pursues Dreams

 At the age of 15, Haben Girma had danced, skied, kayaked and traveled to Mali.
 And although that’s a lot for any young person to experience, Haben was doing so while deaf and blind.

 After realizing the power of law, she decided she wanted to pursue a career as a disability rights attorney.
 Today she is the first deaf-blind student at Harvard Law School.
-She will be at the University of North Carolina at Chapel Hill in their Student Union at 2pm, giving a presentation hosted by Advocates for Carolina.
-But first, Host Frank Stasio talks to her about her experience with disability rights advocacy.
+Host Frank Stasio talks to her about her experience with disability rights advocacy.

 Transcript: